-W hat we heard Proposed Changes • Important to clarify what "where appropriate" means.
-In what accountable to share back what was heard, what we situations would feedback not be considered appropriate? did and the rationale. be accountable to share back how it was considered within the IRP where appropriate.
-For example, feedback may be considered in the IRP or other Manitoba Hydro work. • Post all TAC meeting materials and presentations to the Manitoba Hydro public website.
-Post all TAC meeting materials, presentations, and external meeting notes to the Manitoba Hydro public website.
+What we heard Proposed Changes Important to clarify what "where Review the feedback from by TAC members and be appropriate" means.
+In what accountable to share back what was heard, what we did situations would feedback not be and the rationale.be accountable to share back how it was considered appropriate? considered within the IRP where appropriate.
+For example, feedback may be considered in the IRP or other Manitoba Hydro work.
+Post all TAC meeting materials and Post all TAC meeting materials, presentations, and external presentations to the Manitoba meeting notes to the Manitoba Hydro public website.
+Hydro public website.
 Materials will not attribute comments to individual TAC members or the organizations they represent.